Lorti/manu.ninja/src/pages/2016-07-31-simple-electron-gui-wrapper-for-a-command-line-utility/index.md

 ## Conclusion

 Working with Electron is fun and entertaining, once you have grasped the few underlying concepts.
 The API is well documented and there is a great community building tools and offering learning ressources.
 There are some minor problems, though.
 The most commonly mentioned is the large size of application packages.
-This is the size of the Sprite Animation Generator applications after running `npm run build`{:.bash}:
+This is the size of the Sprite Animation Generator applications after running `npm run build`:

 * 146,2 MB on Mac OS X (55,3 MB zipped)
 * 160,4 MB on Windows (64,8 MB zipped)